Skwanky7/Funkin-test/README.md

 # Friday night funkin' Test development
-Okay so let me get to the point, This is a document demonstrating Every step and requirement you gotta have to be able to make a Friday night funkin test.
-It may or may not seem complex but just bare with me.
+Okay so let me get to the point, This is a document demonstrating Every step and requirement you gotta follow to be able to make a Friday night funkin test.
+It may seem complex but just bare with me.

 ## Requirements:
 - Windows 7 or more
 - 64bit computer
 - [Visual Studio Code](https://code.visualstudio.com/download)
 - [Unity 2019](https://unity3d.com/get-unity/download)

+If you don't know how to download Unity or VScode;
+> "it can be solved with a simple google search" -bbpanzu

 ## Project Set up:
 So you're gonna wanna create a new project, Name i anything BUT make sure you choose **2D** as a template.